 Stay in an Eco-Friendly Paradise

 Imagine a city with more than half of the population cycling daily to and from work.
 This is a vision of a future that the Danish government wishes to turn into reality.
 Copenhagen is one of the few cities in the world that are very bike-friendly.
-You can rent a bike and use the bike lanes scattered all over the city; it’s as safe as can be so you won’t be needing a bicycle accident attorney any time soon.
+You can rent a bike and use the bike lanes scattered all over the city.

 On top of that, Copenhagen is a city known for its eco-friendly practices.
 In 2014, the city was awarded the European Green Capital title largely due to its impressive urban planning and design.
 If you want to see what an environmentally-friendly city looks like, look no further than Denmark’s capital.